-Sassafras is a pernnial tree native to Eastern United States.
-The Native Americans used infusions made from the root bark as a remedy to treat fevers, diarrhea and rheumatism.
-Sassafras contains safrole, a volatile oil, which showed anticancer effects in lab and animal studies, but it is also a carcinogen.
-Human studies have not yet been conducted.
+Sassafras is a perennial tree native to Eastern United States.
+Native Americans used infusions made from the root bark as a remedy to treat fevers, diarrhea, and rheumatism.
+Sassafras was even used as a flavoring for root beer decades ago.
+However, sassafras contains safrole, a volatile oil, which has been classified as a likely carcinogen to humans, and banned as a food additive by the FDA.

 There is no scientific evidence to support the claims below:

 For general health maintenance